ecs-org/ecs-appliance/README.md

 to create a new config for a production server:
 + either use vagrant to start a development server which can create new environments
     + start development server: `vagrant up`
-+ or if you have saltstack installed on a linux machine you can execute env-create.sh & env-package.sh on your local machine
++ or if you have saltstack installed on a linux machine you can execute env-create.sh & env-package.sh on your local machine without installing the appliance
     + `git clone https://github.com/ethikkom/ecs-appliance  ~/path-to-project/ecs-appliance`
     + add ~/path-to-project/ecs-appliance/salt/common/ to env-create.sh, env-package.sh calling